 Several US citizens were among the thousands arrested in Turkey after the coup attempt, including American pastor Andrew Brunson.
 President Donald Trump unsuccessfully appealed to Turkey for his release, along with a letter signed by 78 members of Congress.

 Erdogan said last month that Ankara would release the pastor once Gulen was extradited to Turkey.

-Burhan Kuzu, an adviser to Erdogan and a senior MP of the ruling Justice and Development Party, told Al Jazeera that the US was disturbed by the detention of Topuz, as he had information about US involvement in the coup attempt.
+Burhan Kuzu, an adviser to Erdogan and a senior MP of the ruling Justice and Development Party, earlier told Al Jazeera that the US was disturbed by the detention of Topuz, as he had information about US involvement in the coup attempt.

-“The US is irritated by this development as its [Washington’s] role in the coup attempt might be revealed through this individual.
+“The US was irritated by this development as its [Washington’s] role in the coup attempt might be revealed through this individual.
 The visa move came in order to pressure Turkey to give up this person,” he said.